adunning/bedes-bible/docs/amiatinus-proposal.md

 - id: 'meyvaert:2005date'
   type: article-journal
-  title: "The date of Bede's <i>In Ezram</i> and his image of Ezra in the Codex Amiatinus"
+  title: "The date of Bede's *In Ezram* and his image of Ezra in the Codex Amiatinus"
   container-title: Speculum
   page: 1087–1133
   volume: '80'